jeffreyan11/laser-chess-engine/README.md

   - Futility pruning
   - Razoring
   - Move count based pruning (late move pruning)
+- Quiescence search with captures, queen promotions, and checks on the first three plies
+- Move ordering
   - Internal iterative deepening when a hash move is not available
   - Static exchange evaluation (SEE) and Most Valuable Victim / Least Valuable Attacker (MVV/LVA) to order captures
   - Killer and history heuristics to order quiet moves
-- Quiescence search with captures, queen promotions, and checks on the first three plies

 ### Notes